Adam-Hubbs/DBAI/README.md

 You may have noticed that there is a handy progress bar that pops up as you run the functions.
 It shows you helpful information like the number of completed calls out of the total number of calls, and the estimated time remaining.
 If like to live in suspense however, it is possible to disable this.
 Just set `progress = FALSE`.

 One of the most useful arguments is `repair`.
 This special repair mode seeks to solve common problems that you will most likely encounter.
 Perhaps you get rate-limited for trying to run a huge dataset all at once, or maybe OpenAI's servers are busy and they deny your request.
 For whatever reason you have an error popping up when the function finishes.
 Do Not Fret!
 Repair mode is here to save the day!
-Simply rerun the function with `repair = TRUE`, and the function will pick up right where it left off.
-Repair mode works regardless of if `return_invisible` was set to True or False (i.e. you can pass it either a dataframe or a llm_completion object) and it will figure it out for you!
+Simply rerun the function with `repair = TRUE`, and the function will pick up right where it left off!
 One caveat thought, the progress bar isn't yet compatible with repair mode, so you won't get to see the pretty bar inch across the screen.

 ## Documentation